 Winner: Polished concrete

-Here’s a rundown of the different categories polished concrete and epoxy are strong and weak in.
-This should help give you an idea of which of the two flooring options works best for your need.
+Here’s a rundown of the different categories in which polished concrete and epoxy are strong and weak.
+This should help give you an idea of which of the two flooring options works best for your needs.

 Uses

 Because of its versatility, polished concrete can be used in a lot of different places.
-You can often find it commercial establishments such as retail stores, auto showrooms, hotels and restaurants.
-You can also see it in most modern designed office spaces.
+You can often find it in commercial establishments such as retail stores, auto showrooms, hotels and restaurants.
+You can also see it in most office spaces with the latest modern designs.

 Some industrial establishments have adopted the use of polished concrete floors as well.
 These include large warehouses and warehouse outlets.

-Initially, polished concrete use was limited to shops and warehouses.
+Initially, the use of polished concrete was limited to shops and warehouses.
 However, more private residences have started using the material for their flooring.
 Many homeowners take advantage of polished concrete’s high-glossy look to add style to their abode.

 Meanwhile, epoxy is used mainly for commercial settings.
 Some common examples include offices, clinics, laboratories, showrooms, commercial garages, and commercial kitchens.